drusellers/site/content/posts/pebbles.md

 cat SESSION_NOTES.md | pebbles intake
 ```

 which will then create a bunch of issues for me based on those notes.
-I'm still playing around with this, and finding my way but its definitely the direction I want to pursue.
+I'm still playing around with this, and finding my way but these commands are definitely the direction I want to pursue.
 I could also see this working off of a Linear or Jira ticket as well.

 Right now all of these issues are stored inside the git repository, so in order for them to flow to git worktree I do need to commit them which is a minor annoyance - but I've seen a few different approaches to get around this.
 I'm sure I'll settle on one at some point.